 This benefit is paid to a pregnant woman or to a person who takes care of a newborn child.
 The person is eligible for the benefit if she contributed to the insurance system for at least 270 days within the last 2 years prior to the delivery.
-The benefit can start being paid 6 weeks before the delivery for a total of 28 weeks.
-However, the duration is extended to 37 weeks if the woman gives birth to two or more children, or if the woman is a single mother.
-The benefit is 55% of the daily assessment base (gross incomes on which sickness insurance has been paid during the last year divided by the number of working days), up to a maximum of 260 SKK.
+The benefit can start being paid 8 weeks before the delivery for a total of 34 weeks.
+However, the duration is extended to 37 weeks if the woman is a single mother, and to 43 weeks if the woman gives birth to two or more children.
+The benefit is 65% (60 % in 2011) of the daily assessment base (gross incomes on which sickness insurance has been paid during the last year divided by the number of working days).